This document is also available in these formats: PDF.

 1 per deck.

-The number of Locations to use is your choice.
-It will affect most other aspects of deck construction.
+The number of Locations to use is your choice, except that it must be an odd number.
 No more than 1 of any particular Location.

 2 per Location.
-1 for every 3 Power cards & Extra Characters & Havens.
+1 for every 3 Power cards.
 No more than 3 of any particular Disaster.

 At least 1/2 must be Combat Disasters.
 At least 1/3 must be Major Disasters.

 Minimum 21.
-However, there is no limit to the number of Combat cards you may have.
+There is no limit to the number of Combat cards you may have.
 No more than 3 of any particular Combat.

 If there is any conflict between what is written on a card and what is written in these rules, the card wins.